 Spice Up your Offers with Benefits Packages

-If you’re low on budget and you can’t afford raises or bonuses, you might want to consider arranging a benefits package.
+If you’re low on budget and can’t afford raises or bonuses as part of your construction industry recruitment strategy, you might consider arranging a benefits package.

-Imagine that you’ve done an impressive digital campaign.
+Imagine that you’ve done an impressive digital campaign to ratchet up your construction recruitment to the next level.
 You’ve prepared ads, sent emails, and even encouraged your employees to share vacancies on their social media.
+Traffic to your job posting at picking up!

 Write a Compelling Mission Statement

 Let’s face it.
-Nobody likes a mission statement that sounds bland.
-Don’t flood it with jargon to make your company look professional.
+Nobody likes a mission statement that sounds bland, and don’t flood it with jargon to make your company look professional.

-Instead, write about your culture, what do you want in an employee, and why working with you is unique and worth it.
+Instead, write about your culture, what you want in an employee, and why working with your construction company is unique and worth it.

 Oh, and don’t call it “mission statement.”
 Find a title that goes along with your values and mission.